abdulrahman988/Ecommerce-app/README.md

 - Choose payment method (Cash OR Visa)
 - Add new address and select one as delevery address
 - Show orders history and at what date order created
-- User can picj profile image from gallery and change personal information
+- User can pick profile image from gallery and change personal information